Cray-HPE/cray-crus/README.md

 (i.e. a few nodes at a time) gracefully.
-It coordinates with workload managers and the Boot Orchestration Service (BOS) to take nodes out of service, reboot them, and put them back into service while minimally impacting the availabilty of nodes to do work under a workload manager.
+It coordinates with workload managers and the Boot Orchestration Service (BOS) to take nodes out of service, reboot them, and put them back into service while minimally impacting the availability of nodes to do work under a workload manager.

 For further information on CRUS, see: